tsingqguo/bgmix/README.md

 # BGMix in PyTorch

-Implementation of "Background-Mixed Augmentation for Weakly Supervised Change Detection" in PyTorch
+Implementation of "Background-Mixed Augmentation for Weakly Supervised Change Detection" in PyTorch.

 ## &#x1F4D6;Pipeline of the BGMix
 <!-- ![image1](./images/bgmix.jpg) -->